Miners bolster European shares after Chinese data

 “The type of investor that you’ll find at this point in the cycle tends to be more of a speculator who will find a bottom on these stocks.”

-Underscoring investor concerns about the global economy, the pace of growth in the U.S. manufacturing sector unexpectedly slowed in May, causing equity indexes to trim back earlier gains.

-France’s CAC index underperformed the broader market, down 0.2 percent, as data showed French manufacturing contracted again in May, having recorded its first two months of growth since 2011 in March and April.
+The CAC index underperformed, up 0.1 percent, as data showed France’s manufacturing sector fell back into contraction having recorded its first two months of growth since 2011 in March and April.

-Whether it will be able to pass this barrier is linked to whether expectations of stimulus from the European Central Bank later in the week are delivered on, analysts said.
+Whether it will be able to break this barrier is linked to whether expectations of stimulus from the European Central Bank later in the week are delivered on, analysts said.

 “The wording on the further goings-on will be critical for the development in the markets during the next months.”